scannopolis/jornada_aadh/README.md

 Daniela Schütte:	Digital collections of the National Library of Chile: Approaches to Digital Humanities from a library

 Albert Palacios:	From Digital Collection to Digital Scholarship: Creating Collections as Data for Teaching and Research

-Amalia Skarlatou Levi:	Digital Humanities as Mindfulness: Minding the Gaps, Mending the Gaps

 Silvia Gutiérrez:	Ok, you're open, do they see your stuff?
 Is it useful?, here are three stratetigies Academic Libraries could profit from